SEKOIA-IO/documentation/docs/integration/categories/network_security/varonis_data_security.md

 Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format Varonis Data Security

+!!!
+Warning
+    Sekoia expects to receive events based on a date in UTC.
+Be sure to change the Varonis settings accordingly on the appliance.
+Or create a Custom Format on Sekoia by duplicating our built-in Varonis Intake and adapte the `set_timestamp` Stage accordingly.

 ### Forward logs to Sekoia.io

 Please consult the [Syslog Forwarding](/integration/ingestion_methods/syslog/sekoiaio_forwarder) documentation to forward these logs to Sekoia.io.